SundayFL/Federated-learning/README.md

 Location:-
-python script server.py located in -&gt fl_image_clasification / pysyft / my / server
+python script server.py located in -> fl_image_clasification / pysyft / my / server
-python script client.py located in -&gt fl_image_clasification / pysyft / my / client
+python script client.py located in -> fl_image_clasification / pysyft / my / client

 Kindly ensure JDK, Maven etc are installed before executing the Akka Project:- These are the parameters to execute akka app.
 Python commands are hardcoded in the scripts, they need to be altered with respective datapath before execution: -